 Everyone knows, most of the business results are from the team effort.
 Yet, the businesses try hard to assign the credit to one hero.
 To justify it there are enough management theories – like Bell curve, 80-20 rule.

 The outcome?
 It just causes more fights, conflicts and stress.
 Many managers just shrug it off saying stress is normal.
 But my advise is to spend some time taking stress seriously.
-Here is a link from my network affiliate.
+Here is some help from ‘Better Help’.

 Coming back to the habit of assigning one hero to the fruits of team work, it existed for long time.
 Ever since the beginning of the ‘corporate culture’.
 Bell curve is gone from public eye for the most part, though it exists.
 80-20 rule will continue to be used and abused to discredit people.